 The exact reason for crypto punks:

-We have written code that lives on the blockchain that anyone can use to shop for and sell Punks with anyone else within the world. a stimulating aspect of this technique is that we do not have any control over the code running CryptoPunks!
-Once we released it onto the blockchain it became permanently embedded there and may not be modified by anyone. this is often scary for us as developers because we worry about bugs, but it’s also a really powerful feature of the system.
-It allows a user to verify that there are indeed only 10,000 punks, make sure we will not steal them from you, and basically confirm that everything we told you about the code is true.
+We have written code that lives on the blockchain that anyone can use to buy and sell punks with anyone else in the world.
+One inspiring aspect of this technique is that we have no control over the code that CryptoPunks runs on!
+Once we publish it on the blockchain, it is permanently embedded there and cannot be changed by anyone.
+This is often scary for us as developers because we worry about bugs, but it’s also a really powerful feature of the system.
+It allows a user to verify that there really are only 10,000 punks, make sure we are not stealing them from you, and basically confirm that everything we told you about the code is true.

-How do I buy a Punk?
+How can I buy a punk?

 The contract source and more technical details are available on Github.

-Future of CryptoPunks:
+The Future of CryptoPunks:

-In the near future, NFT like CryptoPunks is predicted to require over the digital marketing world, as everything is digitized in recent times. within the older times, it had been very difficult to trade arts and assets thanks to the interference of a 3rd party or a centralized body. non-fungible tokens completely eliminate the presence of third-party intermediaries as they’re decentralized and built on a blockchain network, thus providing a smooth transaction experience for the users.
+In the near future, NFT like CryptoPunks is predicted to demand over the digital marketing world as everything is digitized in recent times.In the older times, it was very difficult to trade art and assets thanks to the interference of a third party or a centralized entity.Non-fungible tokens completely eliminate the presence of third party vendors as they’re decentralized and built on a blockchain network, creating a smooth transaction experience for users.